Booking procedures and more information

 CPD points are an important part of keeping up-to-date in your profession and we recommend using our courses as a means to stay relevant in the PV industry.

-After you have completed the SAPVIA PV Assessment and passed, you will be added to the PV GreenCard database and registered as a SAPVIA-accredited PV installer.
-This means you will be able to issue PV GreenCards for any PV system you have installed (with the approval of a qualified electrician).
-For more information about the PV GreenCard and being a SAPVIA-accredited installer please read our blog post on the subject.
+After you have completed the SAPVIA PV Assessment and passed, you will be able to add your company to the PV GreenCard database as a Certified PV GreenCard Installation Company..
+This means you will be able to issue PV GreenCards for any PV system you have installed (with the approval of your qualified electrician).
+Scroll down to the PV GreenCard Assessment section for more answers to questions about the PV GreenCard.

 Due to the nature of the courses we do not accept walk-ins at the academy locations, as the staff are there on a needs basis.
 We are also not currently accepting walk-ins at our offices in Kelland.
 If you require more information on GREEN, please feel free to contact us by email.